SpinalHDL/SpinalDoc-RTD/source/rst/Libraries/Bus/amba4/axi4.rst

    * - Axi4WriteOnly
      - Only AW, W and B channels are present
    * - Axi4Shared
-     - This variation is a library initiative.\ :raw-html-m2r:`<br>` It use 4 channels, W, B ,R and also a new one which is named AWR.\ :raw-html-m2r:`<br>` The AWR channel can be used to transmit AR and AW transactions.
-To dissociate them, a signal ``write`` is present.\ :raw-html-m2r:`<br>` The advantage of this Axi4Shared variation is to use less area, especialy in the interconnect.
+     - | This variation is a library initiative.
+       | It use 4 channels, W, B ,R and also a new one which is named AWR.
+       | The AWR channel can be used to transmit AR and AW transactions.
+To dissociate them, a signal ``write`` is present.
+       | The advantage of this Axi4Shared variation is to use less area, especialy in the interconnect.

 Functions and operators